kognise/among-js/packages/packets/README.md

-# Among JS | Packets
+# Packets | Among JS

-Among JS packet parsing and serialization.

-Please, for the love of God, don't use this yet.
+Rich Among Us packet parsing and serialization with a programmer-friendly API.
+This is part of Among JS, a simple and flexible library for interacting with the Among Us protocol.